 Carl Jung talks about our golden shadow too.
 He says that when we put away these undesirable parts of ourselves, we also put away some of our talents and potential.
 When we integrate our shadow parts, we begin to find our hidden potential.
 We see the silver linings in our difficulties.
 We open up to new possibilities for our lives.
 And we experience peace as we come to terms with the stories of our lives.

 Are you interested in learning more about art journaling as personal practice or a practice with your coaching clients?
-In September, we’re offering a new 12-week online course “The Inner Journey of Art Journaling”.
+Join us in January for the new cohort of “The Inner Journey of Art Journaling”.

 I hope you’ll stay tuned as the journey continues and join our mailing list receive some goodies including a 10% discount in the Women Connected e-shop.